Golden Field Guide

-The Golden Field Guides are a series of larger pocket-sized books that were created by Western Publishing and published under their "Golden Press" line (mostly used for children's books at the time), as a related series to the Golden Guides.
+The Golden Field Guides are a series of larger pocket-sized books about the natural world which were created by Western Publishing and published under their "Golden Press" line (mostly used for children's books at the time), as a related series to the Golden Guides.
 Edited by Herbert Zim and Vera Webster, the books were written by experts in their field and illustrated with a simple straightforward style.

-Unlike the Golden Guides, the Field Guides went more in-depth, being more aimed at the high school/college level.
+Unlike the Golden Guides, the Field Guides covered their subjects in greater depth, being more aimed at the high school/college level.
 They also had sturdier covers, obviously intending that they be used in the field.
 Most note that they are a "Guide to Field Identification" on the cover.
-To go more in-depth and intended as both identification and educational, most of the Field Guides limited themselves to North America, while the Golden Guides were usually worldwide.
+To cover their subject matter in greater depth, and intended as both identification and educational, most of the Field Guides limited themselves to North America, while the Golden Guides were usually worldwide.

 The series, updated, was relaunched in 2001 as "Golden Field Guides by St. Martin's Press".
 Certain titles have been discontinued, such as the Amphibians of North America and Families of Birds books.